103 Things You Can Do Today to Stop Snoring Forever!

 22. Start Singing!

-23. Drink a Lot of Water
+23. Drink Plenty of Water

 24. Ask Your Spouse for Help